tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

     4. Paste the copied/cut selection.

-.. note:: Selections from Toonz Raster and Toonz Vector levels can be pasted in any other type of drawing, automatically converting the pasted selection to the appropriate type; selections from standard Raster levels can only be pasted in other Raster drawings.
+.. note:: Selections from Smart Raster and Vector levels can be pasted in any other type of drawing, automatically converting the pasted selection to the appropriate type; selections from standard Raster levels can only be pasted in other Raster drawings.

 .. tip:: **To paste a selection in a new drawing:**